Sunday, December 18, 2016

 Here's a logistical problem for you:

 There's a meme that goes around from time to time about how Moses could have planned to take care of roughly three million people who left Egypt in one night.
-The meme makes some interesting points but gets some of the math wrong.
+The meme makes some interesting points; but it gets some of the math wrong.

 First, they had to be fed.